Why is Water Pressure Important?

 Checking your home’s water pressure is simple and only requires a water pressure gauge, which you can find at most hardware stores.

-Slowly turn the faucet on all the way and observe the pressure reading on the gauge.
+4. Turn on water.
+Slowly turn the faucet on all the way and observe the pressure reading in the gauge.

 Interpret the Results